Hisashi Imai: Career

 In 2004, Imai formed the rock trio Lucy with guitarist and vocalist Kiyoshi (Spread Beaver, Machine) and drummer Katsushige Okazaki (Age of Punk).
+They derived their name from Lucy Monostone, a character in the manga series MPD Psycho.
 Both Imai and Kiyoshi provide guitar and vocals, and write music and lyrics for the group.
-Lucy has released two albums; Rockarollica and Rockarollica II, three DVDs; Lucy Show - Shout, Speed, Shake Your Rockarollica, Lucy Show 002 Live at Unit and Lucy Show 002 Live at Studio Coast, and one single; "Bullets -Shooting Super Star-".
-However, they have been inactive since November 2008.
+They released two albums; Rockarollica and Rockarollica II, three DVDs; Lucy Show - Shout, Speed, Shake Your Rockarollica, Lucy Show 002 Live at Unit and Lucy Show 002 Live at Studio Coast, and one single; "Bullets -Shooting Super Star-".
+After having been inactive since November 2008, Lucy resumed activities in 2026, and released the album Rockarollica III on April 23.

 In 2008, Imai announced on his blog that he got married.
 He announced the birth of his first child in August 2013.

 Imai has also appeared on/composed for Mika Kaneko's Kick, Naoko Nozawa's Tonkichi Chinpei Kanta, Der Zibet's Shishunki II, Soft Ballet's Million Mirrors, The Stalin's Shinda Mono Hodo Aishite Yaru Sa, PIG's Sinsation and Wrecked, Yukinojo Mori's Tenshi no Ita Wakusei and Poetic Evolution ~With Eleven Guitarists~, Guniw Tools's Dazzle, Acid Android's Code, the compilation Tribute to The Star Club featuring Hikage, and Tomoyasu Hotei's All Time Super Guest.
 Together with Yukinojo Mori, Imai covered the song "Eyes Love You" for the 2013 Hide tribute album Tribute VII -Rock Spirits-.
 Imai composed the song "Koisuru Christine" for the 2017 album Manyoshu by Kishidan, who then had Sakurai write the lyrics.
 Imai also composed the music to "Flower Tambourine Dance" for Kishow's 2024 album Shin'ya Reiji.